sagar87/tensorsignatures/docs/tutorials.rst

 .. figure::  images/genomic_state.png
    :align:   center
+   :height: 200px

+   *Relative signature activities across states of the fourth dimension of the SNV count tensor.*

-In this plot, we see the genomic activity of mutational signatures across the second dimension of our simulated SNV tensor :code:`(3,3,4,5,96,n)`.
-Since we deal with simulated data, we used generic row labels (*Genomic state 1-4*) to indicate arbitrary genomic states.
-Usually, the majority of SNVs do not fall into specific genomic states and therefore end up in the baseline state, which is always 1, and to which all other coefficients are inferred relatively to.
-To understand this, consider the signature 1
-column: in genomic state 1 signature activity is decreased by one half while in genomic state 2 propensity of signature 1 is elevated 6x in comparison to the genomic baseline.
+confirming our first impression that signature two shows strongest activity genomic state 2 and 4.
+To interprete this correctly, keep in mind that usually majority of SNVs do not fall into specific genomic states and therefore end up in the baseline state, which is in Tensorsignatures always 1, and to which all other coefficients are inferred relatively to.
+In other words, signature 1 shows 6x and 7x higher activities in genomic state 2 and 4 in comparison to the genomic baseline.

 Running TensorSignatures on example data